SteveZeeuwe/sendcloud-assignment-steve/PROCESS.md

 -   Found the font on google webfonts, loading via URL.
 Seemed way more performant than loading the local files.
 Also a chance the user already has the font downloaded from a different website.
 -   I am very much used to sticking to a certain grid of values for things like spacing.
 The different spacing values used in the XD drove me crazy, and here and there I decided to alter them slightly to be a bit more consistent.
 -   The amount of different colors and fonts was also surprising but ultimately I decided to not change those.
 Definitely a point of feedback for the XD designer tho - do we really need so many different colors / spacing / font-sizes / line-heights?
 The footer is a good example of a whole bunch of different styles used close to each other.
 In the end it is up to the (UX)designer of course, but I would definitely feel responsible as a front-end developer to talk about this - in a constructive manner of course.
+-   Implementing the html/css for the controls was a tedious job.

 ## Next steps